Gujarati people: Pakistan

-Sri Lanka
+Significant Gujarati communities existed here before 1947 Partition of India.
+Many of them migrated after the Partition of India and subsequent creation of Pakistan in 1947.
+These Pakistani Gujaratis belong mainly to the Ismāʿīlī, Khoja, Dawoodi Bohra, Chundrigar, Charotar Sunni Vohra, Khatri Muslims Kutchi Memons and Khatiawari Memons; however, many Gujaratis are also a part of Pakistan's small Hindu community.
+A number of them belong to the Dalit community.

-There is relatively a large number of Gujarati Muslims settled in Sri Lanka.
-They mainly represent the Dawoodi Bhora and the Memon community, and there is also a minority of Sindhi people in Sri Lanka.
-These communities are mainly into trading businesses and lately, they have diversified into different trades and sectors.
-Gujarati Muslims started their trading route between India and Ceylon (Sri Lanka) in the late 1880s.
-Great number of Gujarati Muslims migrated after the Partition of India in 1947.
-These communities are well known for their social welfare activities in Sri Lanka.
-In addition, Gujarati Muslims have shown their excellence in business and various trades by developing large enterprises in Sri Lanka.
-Few of them are: Expolanka, Brandix, Amana Bank of Sri Lanka, Adam Group, Akbar Tea, Timex Garments, and Abans Group.
-Members of these community maintain their Indian Gujarati culture in their every day life.
-Bhoras speak the Gujarati language and follow Shia Islam and the Memon people speak the Memon language and they follow the Sunni Hanafi Islam.
+Estimated to number 3.5 million they virtually all live in Karachi.
+Community leaders estimate that it roughly amounts to some 15% of Karachi's total population, while also highlighting the dire state of the Gujarati language in the country, with only two newspapers, Vatan and Millat, still serving the community.

 United States

 The United States has the second-largest Gujarati diaspora after Pakistan.
 The highest concentration of the population of over 200,000 is in the New York City Metropolitan Area, notably in the growing Gujarati diasporic center of India Square in Jersey City, New Jersey, and Edison in Middlesex County in Central New Jersey.
 Significant immigration from India to the United States started after the landmark Immigration and Nationality Act of 1965.
 Early immigrants after 1965 were highly educated professionals.
 Since US immigration laws allow sponsoring immigration of parents, children and particularly siblings on the basis of family reunion, the numbers rapidly swelled.
-A number of Gujarati are twice or thrice-migrant because they came directly from the former British colonies of East Africa or from East Africa via Great Britain respectively Given the Gujarati propensity for business enterprise, a number of them opened shops and motels.
+A number of Gujarati are twice or thrice-migrant because they came directly from the former British colonies of East Africa or from East Africa via Great Britain respectively.
+Given the Gujarati propensity for business enterprise, a number of them opened shops and motels.
 While they may make up only around 0.1% of the population in the United States, Gujarati Americans control over 40% of the hospitality market in the country, for a combined net worth of over US$40 billion and employing over one million employees.
-Gujaratis, especially the Patidar samaj, also dominate as franchisees of fast food restaurant chains such as Subway and Dunkin' Donuts.
-The descendants of the Gujarati immigrant generation have also made high levels of advancement into professional fields, including as physicians, engineers and politicians.
+Gujaratis, especially the Patidar Samaj, also dominate as franchisees of fast food restaurant chains such as Subway and Dunkin' Donuts.